 Christmas is just 20 days away!
 I am so excited.
 I have always loved Christmas.
-Part of what I love about this holiday is the leadup to it.
-From the first sighting of Christmas decorations in the store, which I admit happens a bit early now, setting out a plate of cookies Christmas eve, and the excitement of seeing everyone open their gifts.
-Christmas is just so full of joy, it’s hard not to be filled with Christmas spirit.
-Over the years, I have developed a few Christmas traditions.
-Some of these are throwbacks to my childhood, while others my husband, son and I have developed over the last 12 years.
+Part of what I love about this holiday is the lead-up to it.
+From the first sighting of Christmas decorations in the store, which I admit happens a bit early now, to putting out a plate of cookies on Christmas eve, and the excitement of seeing everyone open their gifts.
+Christmas is just so full of joy, it’s hard not to be filled with the Christmas spirit.
+Over the years, my family has developed a few Christmas traditions.
+Some of these are throwbacks to my childhood, while others my husband, son, and I have developed over the last 12 years.
 I thought it would be fun to share these traditions with you.

 Putting up the tree

 One of the first things we do is put up the tree.
 This generally happens on December 1, but this year we put it up a little bit early – on November 17.
 For the most part, this is my job.
 My husband isn’t big on doing the decorating, but I am more than happy to do it.
 I assemble the tree, string the lights, and then put on the more fragile of decorations.
 Then, I let my son help me.
 He has a good number of ornaments himself, so I let him choose where they go.
 Growing up, my mother would always dictate exactly where every ornament went, and it took a lot of the fun out of decorating the tree.
 So, with only one exception, the ornaments go wherever they fit each year.

 At this point, I start adding in my own ornaments as well, making sure to give special attention to my favorite ones.
 The last thing to go on is the tinsel.
 This is my job because sometimes it catches on ornaments as it goes on and I don’t want to see any fall and break.
 When all is said and done, we turn on the lights and step back to admire our work.